 Before you run to put your hoop into your embroidery machine, check to make sure the fabric is aligned and oriented in the correct direction.
 If not, make sure to change your design direction or location using your machine’s interface.

 Next, try to lift the fabric from the stabilizer; if you can pull up the fabric, as shown below, rehoop.
-You want the fabric to be tight like a drum with no puckering.
+You want the fabric to be tight “as a drum” with no puckering.
 As such, you should also not be able to run your finger over the fabric and bunch up the fabric.

 Lastly, turn your hoop over and check that the stabilizer is flat and smooth.
-Also, make sure the inner hoop is even all the way around the outer hoop.
+And, make sure the inner hoop is even all the way around the outer hoop.

 Embroidery is time-consuming and worth doing right.
 If your hooping job wasn’t very good the first time, try again!

 Hooping Fabric for Embroidery: Method #2